-Copy the token to your clipboard and paste into StatusGator:
+Copy the token to your clipboard and paste it into StatusGator:

 Click Save Configuration and that’s it.
 You’re done.
 The next time one of your monitored services posts an incident on their status page, a new incident will open in Better Uptime.

 The message and details of the incident will be posted as a comment, if available.
-You will also see the components of the service that are affected along with direct links to both the service’s status page and your StatusGator dashboard.
+You will also see the components of the service that are affected along with direct links to both the service’s status page and your StatusGator status page.

 Here’s an example incident from a recent Google Meet outage: